freddiemixell/bulmapress/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Paper Press bundles the following third-party resources:
+BulmaPress bundles the following third-party resources:

 Fitvids, Copyright Chris Coyier and Paravel
 Licenses: GNU GPL